arve0/metalsmith-changed/README.md

 # metalsmith-changed
 Only process files that have changed.

-metalsmith-changed will write a ctimes json-file to your `src`-folder in order to keep track of changed files.
+metalsmith-changed will write a ctimes json-file to your `build`-folder in order to keep track of changed files.

  **Must** be used with `metalsmith.clean(false)`, `.clean(true)` (the default) disables metalsmith-changed and all files are passed on to the next plugin.